 2. Visit a bookstore

-Try checking out your local bookstore, or clicking through to Amazon, to find books about communication in relationships.
+Try checking out your local bookstore, or clicking through to Amazon, to find books about effective communication in marriage and effective communication in relationships.

 If your partner is open to it, you can read the book together.
 If you approach it with an open mind, reading together offers a wonderful chance to learn together, and can open the way for some deep discussions.